SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 -cwd
 {% endhighlight %}
-* in TOGGLe configuration file use /scratch in `$scp` key to launch your job from scratch folder and also `$env` key using `module load bioinfo/TOGGLE-dev/0.3.7` module installed on HPC i-Trop Cluster.
+* in TOGGLe configuration file use /scratch in `$scp` key to launch your job from scratch folder and also `$env` key using `module load bioinfo/TOGGLE-dev/0.3.7` module installed on cluster.
 * Check parametters of every step as recommended by https://www.nature.com/articles/nprot.2016.095 `vim ~/toggleTP/RNASeqData/RNASeqHisat2Stringtie.config.txt`
 {% highlight bash %}